NotImplementedLife/NotImplementedLab/README.md

 }

 ```
- 7. Create a new file named `ActivityHeader.Metadata.cs` and write the following code:
+ 7. At the root of your project create a new file named `ActivityHeader.Metadata.cs` and write the following code:
 ```C#
 using System;
 using System.Collections.Generic;